HomeDing/homeding.github.io/concepts/paper03.md

 This is why the board implements a store and forward mechanism with a queue.
 The order of the messages is guaranteed to be stable as long as they are not send via network.

-## The Lifecycle of the Board and Elements
+## The Life Cycle of the Board and Elements

 The implementation of the Board class is the part of the HomeDing Library that organizes all created Elements and dispatches the actions.